Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Introduction

 \section{Introduction}

-A prototype lead tungstate calorimeter was assembled at MIT and shipped to the DESY laboratory in Hamburg, Germany where numerous tests were performed at the DESY II Test Beam Facility \cite{Diener:2018qap}.
-These tests were part of an R\&D program to study lead tungstate calorimeters in preparation for the Two-Photon Exchange eXperiment (TPEX) proposed for the DESY II Test Beam Facility and for a future electromagnetic calorimeter under consideration as part of an Electron-Ion Collider (EIC) detector \cite{AbdulKhalek:2021gbh}.
+A prototype lead tungstate calorimeter was assembled at MIT and shipped to the DESY laboratory in Hamburg, Germany where numerous tests were performed using the DESY II Test Beam Facility in TB24/1 area \cite{Diener:2018qap}.
+These tests are part of a larger R\&D program to study numerous aspects of such calorimeters: the assembly and operation, readout and data acquisition.
+Lead tungstate calorimeters have been extensively studied by the CMS experiment~\cite{Zhu:1996tt, Zhu:2004dg} and subsequent applications by the Bonn and Mainz groups at CEBAF~\cite{Neyret:1999tr} and for PANDA~\cite{Albrecht:2015zma}.
+Our aim with this R\&D program was to gain experience in preparation for a possible Two-Photon Exchange eXperiment (TPEX) and for future electromagnetic calorimeters under consideration as part of an Electron-Ion Collider (EIC) detector~\cite{ABDULKHALEK2022122447,ECCEEMCAL}.

-The aim of the TPEX measurements is to determine the contribution of ``hard'' two-photon exchange in lepton-proton elastic scattering.
-Two-photon exchange is the leading explanation for the observed discrepancy between proton form factor ratio, $\mu_p G_E^p/G_M^p$, measurements using Rosenbluth separation and polarization transfer techniques.
+The aim of the TPEX proposal is to determine the contribution of "hard" two-photon exchange in lepton-proton elastic scattering \cite{TPEXproposal}.
+Two-photon exchange is the leading explanation for the observed discrepancy between proton form factor ratio ($\mu_p G_E^p/G_M^p$) measurements using Rosenbluth separation and polarization transfer techniques.
 An in-depth review can be found in \cite{AFANASEV2017245}.
-Previous measurements \cite{Bernauer:2018big, OLYMPUS:2020dgl} observed a small ($\sim$1\%) ``hard'' two-photon exchange contribution but were limited to relatively low $Q^2$ ($<2.1$~(GeV/$c$)$^2$) where the proton form factor discrepancy is not clear.
+Previous measurements \cite{Bernauer:2018big, OLYMPUS:2020dgl} observed a small ($\sim$1\%) "hard" two-photon exchange contribution but were limited to relatively low $Q^2$ ($<2.1$~(GeV/$c$)$^2$) where the proton form factor discrepancy is not clear.
 TPEX would make measurements at $Q^2$ up to $4.6$~(GeV/$c$)$^2$ where the discrepancy is more obvious.
 Measurements at higher momentum transfers would also be possible with some detector improvements.

-Lead tungstate calorimeters have excellent energy resolution which would help identify elastic lepton scattering from the background of recoil protons, pion production, and other processes.
+Lead-tungstate crystals were choosen for the TPEX calorimeter because of their high energy resolution, approximately 2\%, that will be necessary to distinguish elastic scattered leptons from those produced in pion production.
+Lead tungstate crystals have a density of 8.3 g/cm$^{3}$, and radiation length of $X_{0}$ = 0.8904 cm.
+The energy resolution and light yield improves when the crystals are cooled.